Critical behavior of the Schwinger model via gauge-invariant VUMPS: Locating the critical point

 We randomly and uniformly generate 1,780 data points near the critical point within the ranges $0.332<m/g<0.334$, $50<D<520$, and $0.075<ga<0.4$.
 The best-optimized values to achieve successful data collapse are determined for the correlation length, the order parameter, and the entanglement entropy as follows:

 All the values are consistent with \eqref{eq:critical point}.

-FIG.~\ref{fig:double_collapse} shows data points of scale invariant functions eq.~\eqref{eq:scale invariant functions} for the corresponding optimized parameter set.
+In FIG.~\ref{fig:double_collapse}, we plot the three scale invariant functions in eq.~\eqref{eq:scale invariant functions}, each with the corresponding optimized parameter set.
+A distinct color is assigned to each $ga$ value, and the generated data points on the $(m/g, D_{\rm tot})$-plane are also shown.
 One can see from each panel that all data points collapse onto a single curve.
 The overall behavior of double collapse in FIG.~\ref{fig:double_collapse} is the same as that of the Euclidean $\lambda \phi^4$-theory~\cite{Vanhecke:2019pez,Vanhecke:2021noi}.